simonwendel/sun-to-usb-adapter/README.md

 from the project root.

-# How the Keyboard and Software Works
+# How Sun Keyboards Work

-This solution is gloriously simple!
-The simplicity is thanks to the capabilities of the Arduino hardware/software and the cleverness of Sun engineers.
+It's actually gloriously simple, thanks to the cleverness of the original Sun engineers!

-The Sun Keyboard is actually a 1200 baud serial device.
+The Sun keyboard is actually a 1200 baud serial device.
 Seriuosly.
 That sounds odd but is actually wonderful because the Arduino can easily interface with it using the [Serial Library](https://www.arduino.cc/en/Reference/Serial).

-We can also use the Arduino [Keyboard/Mouse Library](https://www.arduino.cc/en/Reference/MouseKeyboard) to write to the computer.
-Therefore, all we need to do is read from the serial output of the keyboard, translate each key from the Sun scancode to the ASCII equivilent and then write the ASCII to our computer as keyboard input!
+There is a bug in the original code from both [benr] and [sven] regarding the values received from the keyboard on "key relese".

+## Original Interpretation

-By using the Arduino Serial Monitor and a simple sketch to listen, we can see what they keyboard is sending.
-Press "a" on the keyboard and we get the following (decimal) output to the monitor:
+By using the Arduino Serial Monitor and a simple sketch to listen, we can see what the keyboard is sending.
+Press "A" on the keyboard and we get the following (decimal) output to the monitor:

 ```
 77